Criteria and restrictions to access reception conditions

 Nikola Kovačević

-The CRM is mandated with providing material reception conditions to asylum seekers and persons granted asylum in Serbia.[1]
+The CRM is mandated to provide material reception conditions to asylum seekers and persons granted asylum in Serbia.[1]

-In the course of asylum procedure, asylum seekers are entitled to be accommodated in one of the 7 Asylum Centres or other designated facility established for that purpose.[2]
-These other facilities are other 12 Reception Centres.
-However, it is important to note that AC in Banja Koviljača and AC Bogovađa, as well as CRC Dimitrovgrad were not operational during 2022 (see Types of Accommodation).[3]
+In the course of the asylum procedure, asylum seekers are entitled to be accommodated in one of the 7 Asylum Centres or other designated facility established for that purpose,[2] which consist of 12 Reception Centres.

-In the vast majority of reception centres there were persons who were not issued registration certificates, and who do not enjoy any other status in line with the Foreigners Act or other legislation.
-Thus, their stay is tolerated by the CRM.
-For instance, many people who are staying in the Western camps (Adaševci, Šid and Principovci) or Northern camps (Subotica, Sombor or Kikinda) are not registered, or their certificates have expired, but they are attempting to cross the border with Croatia, Hungary or Romania on a daily basis.
-Their legal status is unregulated, and for that reason, they can be subject to different arbitrary practices such as denial of access to the reception centre during the night or denial of access to food or even medical care.
-Additionally, there is a significant number of persons who are residing in the informal settlements in Belgrade and border areas with Croatia, Hungary and Romania.
+As already outlined, the majority of reception centres accommodate foreigners who were not issued registration certificates, and who do not enjoy any other status in line with the Foreigners Act or other legislation.
+Thus, their stay is only tolerated by the CRM.
+For instance, many people who were staying in the Western camps (Adaševci, Šid and Principovci) or Northern camps (Subotica, Sombor or Kikinda) were not registered, or their certificates have expired, but they were attempting to cross the border with Croatia, Hungary or Romania on a daily basis.
+Their legal status was unregulated, and for that reason, they can be subject to different arbitrary practices such as denial of access to the reception centre during the night or denial of access to food or even medical care.
+Additionally, there was a significant number of persons residing in the informal settlements in Belgrade and at the border areas with Croatia, Hungary and Romania.
 Many of them are UASC.[5]
-They sleep in tents or abandoned facilities deprived of the existential minimum and are frequently raided by the MoI and then transferred to reception centres in the south of Serbia.
+They slept in tents or abandoned facilities, deprived of their minimum existential needs and are frequently raided by the MoI and then transferred to reception centres in the south of Serbia.
+However, since winter 2023, most of these settlements have been destroyed by Serbia security forces and the north of country now barely has any foreign nationals.[6]

 In principle, every foreigner has the possibility to be accommodated in one of the reception facilities.
-Those who have clear aspirations to attempt to irregularly cross to Croatia, Hungary and Romania are usually allowed to reside in the Reception Centres close to the border with said countries.
-UASC are all placed in Šid Asylum Centre although may briefly stay in other centres, as detailed below.
+Also those who did not wish to lodge an application in Serbia and instead wished to attempt to crossing into Croatia, Hungary and Romania were usually allowed to reside in the Reception Centres close to the border with said countries.
+UASC are all placed in Šid Asylum Centre, although they may briefly stay in other centres, as detailed below.

-If the asylum seeker possesses their own financial assets, they may stay outside the reception facilities at their own cost, and exclusively with prior consent of the Asylum Office, which shall be given after the asylum application has been lodged.
-The current legal framework does not contain any provision on the obligation of asylum seekers to disclose their resources to Serbian asylum authorities.
-Exceptionally, consent may also be given beforehand, if that is required for reasons of security of a foreigner whose intention to seek asylum has been registered.[6]
-Thus, in practice, the asylum seeker usually has to wait to lodge an asylum application and then submit the request to stay at a private address which will be included in their ID card as their place of residence.
-The living conditions in many Asylum and Reception centres are unsatisfactory.
-On 31 December 2022, 80 asylum seekers were residing in private accommodation, while 62 UASCs were accommodated in RC Šid, RC Preševo and AC Tutin.[7]
+If the asylum seeker has the financial means to do so, they may stay outside the reception facilities at their own cost, and exclusively with the prior consent of the Asylum Office, which shall be given after the asylum application has been lodged.
+The current legal framework does not contain any provision on the obligation of asylum seekers to disclose their resources to the asylum authorities.
+Exceptionally, consent may also be given beforehand, if that is required for reasons of security of a foreigner whose intention to seek asylum has been registered.[7]
+Thus, in practice, the asylum seeker usually has to wait to lodge an asylum application and then submit the request to stay at a private address, which will be included in their ID card as their place of residence.
+The living conditions in many Asylum and Reception centres are unsatisfactory.[8]
+On 31 December 2022, 80 asylum seekers were residing in private accommodation, while this data is not available for 2023.
+In 2023, 81 UASCs were accommodated in RC Šid.[9]

 [1] Article 23 Asylum Act; Chapters II and III Migration Management Act.